tankahsin/tankahsin.github.io/index.md

   - **_Sales Manager:_** @ [Asean Cableship](https://www.aseancableship.com/)
     - From Sep 2017 to April 2018
     - I was recruited to assist in tendering for a offshre cable laying contract from my previous company Saipem, now re-locate to Jakarta.
-    - The project called for a Cable Laying Ship but Asean Cableship can only offer a cable laying barge.
+    - The project called for a Cable Laying Ship but Asean Cableship can only offer a Cable Laying Barge.
 Therefore Saipem was unable to pre-qualify the Company for this project.
     - As the tender was unsuccessful, I did not continue after my 6 months probation.
   - **_Sales Manager:_** @ [Hilong Offshore Engineering](http://en.hilonggroup.com/index.php/app/win/cn/product_hygc/57)
     - From Jan 2015 to Feb 2016
-    - This role was based in Shanghai for a newly startup company intending to penetrate the offshore installation market using an anchors-laying flat bottom barge HL-106.
+    - This role was based in Shanghai for a newly startup company intending to penetrate the offshore installation market using an anchor-laying flat bottom barge HL-106.
-    - My role was primarily technical transfer of my know-how to this company including bid and tendering procedure and strategy, presentation and taking part in clarifications meetings.
+    - My role was clearly technical transfer of my know-how to the company including bid and tendering procedure and strategy, presentation and clarifications responses.
-    - I left after my one year contract as I was unable to withstand adapt to the living conditions in Shanghai.
+    - I left after my one year contract as I was unable to adapt to the living conditions in Shanghai.

-**Bid Management Professional** _(Jan 2018 - Dec 2014)_
+**Bid Management Professional** _(Jan 2008 - Sep 2014)_
 - Bid Management starts from understanding the project requirements and submitting to the Management for a Bid/No Bid Decision within a very short period of time (usually 3 days).
 - Thereafter, the proposal and costing will start and continue until submission.
 - Once submitted, clarifications and re-submission continue until the tender is awarded.